DarlCat/phoenix-firestorm/indra/newview/linux_tools/client-readme.txt

-Firestorm - Linux Beta README -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
+Aperture - Linux Beta README -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-This document contains information about the Firestorm Linux client
+This document contains information about the Aperture Linux client

 1. Introduction